Lackoftactics/facebook_data_analyzer/README.md

 * How many messages were sent by period: month, week, year, hour.
 So you can easily get what type of writer you are: night owl vs. early bird.
 Find your most busy messaging days
 * How your history of making friends looked like?
 Breaked down by month, year, weekend vs. working day,

+# Contributing

+Please consider running your changes with `ruby benchmark.rb [PATH_TO_YOUR_FACEBOOK_ARCHIVE]` before making a pull request.
+Changes that significantly slow this project may be rejected

 **Enjoy!**